damar-wicaksono/wd41-thesis/README.md

 Within this folder the section is written in separate file as well, but all  Chapter folders have a file called `index.tex` which contains the chapter introduction and input statement to include files of sections.
-Filewise, a section constitutes the smalles unit.
+Filewise, a section constitutes the smallest unit.

 1. Introduction (`wd41-thesis/Chapters/Chapters/1_introduction`)
  - Introduction (`./index.tex`)